Optimal pulse processing, pile-up decomposition and applications of silicon drift detectors at LCLS: Photon Pile-up and Decomposition

 The small peak at $\approx$~\SI{8}{\kilo\electronvolt} does not represent a new fundamental line; it is the pile-up of the Al~K\textalpha{ }and Fe~K\textalpha{ }\num{1}~photon peaks.
 While also K\textbeta{ }peaks of Al, Ti and Cr must be present, their yield is much lower than the corresponding K\textalpha{ }yield; multiplied with their low K\textalpha{ }intensity, their contribution can be neglected.

-The peak areas in Table~\ref{table2} provide a first indication of the intensities of the different peaks; however, using the peak areas as a proxy for the detection rate yields and accurate rate estimation only when each of the $\lambda_i$ rates is much smaller than \num{1}~photon/event (subsection~\ref{sec2f}) and ignoring the FEL distribution of beam intensities (subsection~\ref{sec2g}).
-The peak width estimates have large estimated errors in the peaks with low statistics, and the reduced chi-squared statistic is relatively large ($\chi_{\nu}^2=68.7$), due to the ``heavy tails''.
+The peak areas in Table~\ref{table2} provide a first indication of the intensities of the different peaks; however, using peak areas as a proxies for average detection rates yields accurate rate estimations only when each of the $\lambda_i$ rates is much smaller than \num{1}~photon/event (subsection~\ref{sec2f}) and ignoring the FEL distribution of beam intensities (subsection~\ref{sec2g}).
+The peak width estimates have large estimated errors in the peaks with low statistics, and the reduced chi-squared statistic is relatively large ($\chi_{\nu}^2=73.4$), due to the ``heavy tails''.

 This simple, typical analysis illustrates the limitations of using only \num{1}~photon peaks.
-In next subsection (\ref{sec4b}) we will address all limitations with an appropriate pile-up fitting model.
+In next subsection (\ref{sec4b}) we will address these limitations with an appropriate pile-up fitting model.